Econify/ad.js/docs/tools-plugin.md

 # Developer Tools

 Debugging advertisements is notably non-trivial.
-One of the biggest benefits of using Ad.js is the `DeveloperTools` module.
+One of the biggest benefits of using AdJS is the `DeveloperTools` module.
 When included in your `Page` or `Ad` you will see all pertinent information available for your ads both in the console and in ad overlays.

 ![Overlay 1](./img/overlay-1.png)